 Preventing Corrosion

 It is important to keep the water hose in good condition to prevent corrosion.
 This can be done by inspecting the hose regularly and replacing worn or damaged parts.
-Additionally, it is important to regularly flush the engine with fresh water to remove any debris or dirt that may have accumulated.
+Regularly flush the engine with fresh water to remove any debris or dirt that may have accumulated.

 Maintaining the Water Hose

 In order to keep the water hose functioning properly, it is important to maintain it regularly.
 This includes checking for leaks, inspecting the hoses for wear and tear, and replacing any parts that are damaged or worn.
-Additionally, it is important to keep the hoses clean and free of any debris or dirt.
+Keep the hoses clean and free of any debris or dirt.

 Where does the water come out of an inboard outboard motor